ethereum/go-ethereum/src/pages/docs/interacting-with-geth/rpc/ns-eth.md

 description: Documentation for the JSON-RPC API "eth" namespace
 ---

-Geth provides several extensions to the standard "eth" JSON-RPC namespace.
+Documentation for the API methods in the  `eth` namespace can be found on [ethereum.org](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_protocolversion).
+Geth provides several extensions to the standard "eth" JSON-RPC namespace that are defined below.

 ### eth_subscribe, eth_unsubscribe